EUfactcheck in 2024-2025

-EUfactcheck, an initiative of the European Journalism Training Association (EJTA) fights misinformation about European policies and topics.
-Journalism students from all over Europe factcheck claims made by politicians and others and rate them.
-Our focus is not to debunk fake news or disinformation but to give correct information to the reader.
+EUfactcheck, an initiative of the European Journalism Training Association (EJTA) fights mis- and disinformation about European policies and topics.
+Journalism students from all over Europe factcheck claims and statements made by politicians and others and rate them.
+Our focus is not to debunk fake news but to give correct information to the reader.

 Latest fact-checks